Skip to main content

 1. On question No. 4, read the statement as listed on the exam.
 Ask the patient to repeat each of the five objects (apple, pen, tie, house, car) that you recite to make sure that the patient heard and understood what you said.
 Repeat them as many times as it takes for the patient to repeat them back to you correctly.

-2. On question No. 5, make sure the patient is focused on you prior to reciting the information.
+2. On question No. 5, make sure the patient is focused on you before reciting the information.
 Obtain an answer for the first part of the question (“How much did you spend”) before moving on to part two (“How much do you have left?”).
 Do not prompt or give hints, but do give ample time to the patient to answer the questions.
 If the patient asks you to repeat the question you may do so once.

 3. Redirect the patient’s attention if necessary back to you to answer question No. 6.
 Give them one minute to complete the question.
 Be sure to time them.